2026 GDAP Meeting

-The 2026 GEWEX Data and Analysis Panel (GDAP) meeting is hosted by McGill University, Montreal, Canada and will take place from 14–17 July 2026.
+The 2026 GEWEX Data and Analysis Panel (GDAP) meeting is hosted by McGill University, Montreal, Canada and will take place from 14–16 July 2026.

-The annual GDAP Meeting is organized to bring together theoretical and experimental insights into the radiative interactions and climate feedbacks associated with cloud processes.
+The annual GDAP Meeting is organized to bring together theoretical and experimental insights into the radiative interactions and Earth system feedbacks associated with cloud processes.
 During this meeting, participants, including panel members and invited local speakers, will evaluate the progress of the ongoing GDAP evaluations and projects and engage in discussions regarding potential collaboration and explore new project opportunities.

 The agenda of the 2026 GDAP Meeting is expected to be available at the end of June 2026 at https://www.gewexevents.org/meetings/2026gdap/agenda/.